research

 Clinical trials are studies testing new or experimental potential treatments for the porphyrias.
 These studies are important because they playing a key role in the development and FDA (Food and Drug Administration) approval of new therapies.

-• 75 participants needed
+• 150 participants needed globally

 • The study drug is an oral medication